AntonKrug/metal_prompt/README.md

 that in the future different transport layers could be implemented, but currently it’s just using a UART.

+# Targets

+Mainly focusesd on GCC bare-metal projects, tested with Arm and RISC-V targets, both 32-bit and 64-bit.
+This project currently is not suitable for very low-end devices such as 8-bit with 1KB of RAM.
+Create issue if a 8-bit port of this project would be useful to somebody and I could make that port.

+This project should work with other compilers after some tweaking, but by default it's using GCC's features.

 # The name

 `Metal Prompt` is a play with words that this is a minimalistic bare-metal